skasproject/skas/docsite/docs/twoldapservers.md

 type: Opaque
 ```

-Where `data.clientSecret` is the secret encoded in base 64.
+Where `data.clientSecret` is the secret encoded in base64.

 > There are several solutions to generate such a secret value.
 One can use Helm with a random generator function.
 Another one is to use a [Secret generator](toolsandtricks.md#secret-generator)."